Special Interest Group Update

 In each issue, one of NANN’s special interest groups will share information in their area of focus.

 Julie Williams, DNP NNP-BC CRNP

 An early-term male neonate was delivered to an 18-year-old primigravida at 37.3 weeks gestation via vaginal delivery after induction of labor for maternal cholestasis.
-Maternal prenatal labs were unremarkable except for a GBS positive status for which she received three doses of penicillin prior to delivery.
+Maternal prenatal labs were unremarkable except for a Group B Strep-positive status, for which she received three doses of penicillin prior to delivery.
 Pregnancy history was significant for maternal cholestasis, and her only medication was prenatal vitamins.
 Rupture of membrane occurred 8 hours prior to delivery.
 The infant received routine resuscitation in the delivery room, and Apgar scores were 8 and 9 at 1 and 5 minutes, respectively.
 The infant was transferred to the newborn nursery for routine newborn care but was noted upon exam to have an imperforate anus.
 At that time, the infant was made NPO, a Replogle tube was placed, a blood culture was performed, and ampicillin and gentamicin were started prior to transporting the newborn to a Level IV NICU for further evaluation.

 On the patient's arrival in the NICU, a thorough examination was conducted.
 A 2-mm opening over the sacrum was detected in addition to the imperforate anus.
 Given the anomalies, a full genetic evaluation was pursued.

 - Labs: complete blood count, C-reactive protein, and electrolytes were within normal limits

 - Chest and abdominal radiographs: within normal limits